mattdailey173/receipt-processor-challenge/DeploymentREADME.txt

 1. Buld the Docker Image
-Ensure you are in the proect root directory: docker buld -t receipt-processor .
+Ensure you are in the proect root directory: docker build -t receipt-processor .

 2. Run the Docker Contaner
-To start the contaner and expose it on port 8080: docker run -p 8080:8080 receeipt-procesor
+To start the contaner and expose it on port 8080: docker run -p 8080:8080 receipt-processor

 ---